cuba-platform/cuba-dnd/README.md

 }
 ```

-If this condition is performing we should assign the componentToAdd reference to the dragged component.
-Then we should check whether component has changed his position or not.
+If this condition is fulfilled, we should assign the componentToAdd reference to the dragged component.
+Then we should check whether the component has changed its position or not.
 If the component has not changed its location, then finish method.

 ```Java
 componentToAdd = tComponent;